haxeui/haxeui-guides/001-Guides/004-Styling.md

 </hbox>
 ```

-This is quite bug prone, and if you add dynamically buttons makes the code quite complicate.
+This is quite bug prone, and if you dynamically add buttons it makes the code quite complicated.

 ![](_assets/styling_buttons_100.png)

-So here 's a trick, you will have the same result having every child at 100%
+The best way to achieve this is to mark all components as 100% - HaxeUI will then caculate the appropriate size for each one.

 ```xml
 <hbox width="400">